 To compile a report on a Canadian company, you can (1) get the Industry Canada profile; and/or (2) get a Dun & Bradstreet report and/or (3) get a credit report from SkyMinder and/or (4) search the Internet and/or (5) search business news sources (discussed below) and/or (6) if the company is public, get any useful corporate filings (as discussed below).

 Canadian companies can incorporate with either the Federal government or a province.
-Corporations Canada handles Federal registration, and you can retrieve registration records for Federally incorporated companies is available through Industry Canada.
+Corporations Canada handles Federal registration, and you can retrieve registration records for Federally incorporated companies is available through their Search for a Federal Corporation page.
 For filing with the provinces, Industry Canada posts links to the Provincial Registers.
-You can retrieve corporate registration records (including images of filings) for Ontario companies is available through Oncorp Direct; credit card access is available.
+You can retrieve corporate registration records (including images of filings) for Ontario companies is available through Oncorp Direct; credit card access is available; you can search for any kind of Ontario business through Service Ontario.
 For British Columbia, use BC Online.

 You can get Canadian securities filings from SEDAR, the Canadian equivalent of EDGAR.
 SEDAR filings are also available through LIVEDGAR and SEC Info.
 Note: Canada does not have a central securities commission; each province has its own.

-To find additional reference books and databases, see the Canadian Companies Research Guide guide to information resources on Canadian companies posted by the Winspear Business Reference Library.
+To find additional reference books and databases, see the Companies: Canada research guide posted by the Winspear Business Reference Library.
 See also "Company Information."

 Finding People: I have read repeatedly that Canada's privacy laws prevent business and government from providing personal information.
 As such the best tool for locating people is often phone directories, such as Canada411; also try the fee-based sources listed in the Foreign section of the "Telephone Numbers" entry in this Guide.
 Also check ReferenceUSA, which is often available through public and academic libraries.
 See also "Background Checks," above and the separate entry on "Finding People."